brucemack/kc1fsz-rc1/README.md

 Using Δf of (375-200) = 175 Hz and dB<sub>att</sub> of
 -68dB, we end up with a requirement of about 141 taps.
 Unfortunately, it turns out that my [Parks McClellan implementation](https://github.com/brucemack/firpm-py) is limited to 127 taps at the moment, so we'll just assume that is close enough.
+I'll fix that later if it seems like this matters.

 The group-delay of an FIR filter is approximately: